IsaacCavallaro/BeatTheBlues/README.md

 - BeatTheBlues is a terminal app which generates a 12 bar blues chord progression for beginner musicians.

 - Practicing music, like playing an instrument is a skill.
-The skills of practicing an instrument effectively can be a particularly challenging skill to learn for the beginner musician in addition to learning various techniques to play an instrument.
+The skills of practicing an instrument effectively can be a particularly challenging skill to learn for the beginner musician; in addition to learning various techniques to play an instrument.

-- As a student of music and a music tutor, I have seen musicians struggle with knowing what to practice and keeping track of their progress.
+- As a student of music and educator, I have seen musicians struggle with knowing what to practice and keeping track of their progress.
 This is why I am building this app.

 ## What problem does BeatTheBlues solve?